kaustubhhiware/facebook-archive/README.md

 ## Getting the data

 1. Head on to [Facebook > Settings > General Settings](https://www.facebook.com/settings).
-2. Click on download archive.
+2. Select the JSON data format and click on download archive.
 It might take some time to prepare the archive, this might take upto 10-15 minutes.
 NOTE: The download might be in order of 100s MBs.
 (Mine was 634MB).
  ![](images/archive-download.png)

 ## Contributing